 UPI entered into a lease agreement in November 2015, which commenced in May 2016, for office space in New York, which serves as the headquarters for our U.S. subsidiary.
 UPI shares the office space equitably with Kite Pharma, Inc., a Delaware corporation that is a co-signatory to such lease.
-Arie Belldegrun, M.D., UPL's Chairman, serves as the Chairman and Chief Executive Officer of Kite Pharma.
+Arie Belldegrun, M.D., UPL's Chairman, served as the Chairman and Chief Executive Officer of Kite Pharma, Inc. until his resignation effective as of October 3, 2017, in connection with the acquisition of Kite Pharma, Inc. by Gilead Sciences, Inc.